omarmiatello/telegram-api-generator/example/telegram.md

     CallbackQuery(id: String, from: User, message: MaybeInaccessibleMessage, inline_message_id: String, chat_instance: String, data: String, game_short_name: String)

 <p>Upon receiving a message with this object, Telegram clients will display a reply interface to the user (act as if the user has selected the bot's message and tapped 'Reply').
-This can be extremely useful if you want to create user-friendly step-by-step interfaces without having to sacrifice <a href="/bots/features#privacy-mode">privacy mode</a>.</p><blockquote>
+This can be extremely useful if you want to create user-friendly step-by-step interfaces without having to sacrifice <a href="/bots/features#privacy-mode">privacy mode</a>.
+Not supported in channels and for messages sent on behalf of a Telegram Business account.</p><blockquote>
  <p><strong>Example:</strong> A <a href="https://t.me/PollBot">poll bot</a> for groups runs in privacy mode (only receives commands, replies to its messages and mentions).
 There could be two ways to create a new poll:</p>
  <ul>
   <li>Explain the user how to send a command with parameters (e.g. /newpoll question answer1 answer2).
 May be appealing for hardcore users but lacks modern day polish.</li>